imnotashrimp/markdoc-test/README.md

 2. `cd` to `markdoc-test` and run `npm install`.
 3. Start the server: `npm run dev`.

 You can then point your browser to `localhost:3000/docs/<PAGE>` to see a sample page.
-Replace `<PAGE>` with the name of the markdown file in the folder `/pages/docs` to render.
+Replace `<PAGE>` with the base filename of a markdown file in the folder `/pages/docs`.
 For example, to render `/pages/docs/create-contact.md`, go to `localhost:3000/docs/create-contact`.

 To live-change the content: